Investigating the effect of Cu$^{2+}$ sorption in montmorillonite using density functional theory and molecular dynamics simulations: Introduction

 Bentonite is used by diverse industries \cite{guggenheim2006summary, murray2006bentonite} because of its high swelling potential, strong adsorption capacity, temperature durability, and low permeability \cite{clem1961industrial, abootalebi2018thermal, uddin2008clays}.
 It is added to drilling fluids within the oil and gas exploration sector \cite{bourgoyne1986applied, temraz2016mineralogy, afolabi2017properties}, acts as an impermeable barrier for geotechnical engineering projects to prevent water infiltration \cite{murray2006bentonite, carr1994industrial}, and is used in the ceramics industry as a binding agent \cite{murray2006bentonite}.
 In the pharmaceutical and medical domains, it is utilized as a drug delivery systems, as a binder in tablet formulations and for absorbing poisons \cite{park2016application, murray2006bentonite, robertson1986fullers}.
-In environmental engineering, bentonite efficiently adsorbs heavy metals and contaminants during wastewater treatment processes \cite{alvarez2003removal,murray2006bentonite, liu2022molecular}.
+In environmental engineering, bentonite is used as efficient adsorbent of heavy metals and contaminants during wastewater treatment processes \cite{alvarez2003removal,murray2006bentonite, liu2022molecular}.

-Bentonite is also under consideration in the context of nuclear waste management, being proposed as a sealing material for deep geological repositories (DGRs) \cite{sellin2013use, murray2006bentonite, grambow2016geological}.
-Proposed DGRs involve multiple barriers, typically including a radioactive waste form enclosed within a copper-coated steel container, surrounded by bentonite clay.
-The copper-coated canisters within this system will undergo varying environmental conditions, transitioning from an oxic environment for up to a few months to anoxic conditions thereafter \cite{giroud2018fate, psar}.
-During the initial repository stage, oxygen atoms will interact with copper, forming a surface film of Cu$_2$O or CuO/Cu(OH)$_2$ \cite{aromaa2021oxidation}.
-Depending on groundwater chemistry, it is also possible that some Cu ions would dissolve in the surrounding solution, likely in the form of Cu$^{2+}$ or possibly as an anionic complex such as \(\text{CuCl}_2^{-}\) and would interact with the surrounding clay.
+Bentonite is also under consideration in the context of nuclear waste management, being proposed as a sealing material in deep geological repositories (DGRs) \cite{sellin2013use, murray2006bentonite, grambow2016geological}.
+Proposed DGRs involve multiple barriers, typically including a radioactive waste form enclosed within a long-lived container, surrounded by bentonite-based materials.
+In the Canadian design, the copper-coated canisters within this system will undergo changing environmental conditions, transitioning from an oxic environment over a few weeks or months to anoxic conditions thereafter \cite{giroud2018fate, psar}.
+During the initial repository stage, oxygen will interact with copper, resulting in a surface film of Cu$_2$O or CuO/Cu(OH)$_2$ \cite{aromaa2021oxidation}.
+Depending on groundwater chemistry, it is possible that some Cu ions would dissolve in the surrounding solution, likely in the form of Cu$^{2+}$ or possibly as an anionic complex such as \(\text{CuCl}_2^{-}\) in high chloride systems and would interact with the surrounding bentonite.
 This investigation focuses on the cationic species Cu$^{2+}$.

 The primary component of bentonite is the montmorillonite (MMT) mineral.
 MMT consists of silicon tetrahedral (T) and aluminum/magnesium octahedral layers (O), forming TO and TOT layers at the nanoscale, with hydrated interlayers and hydroxyl group edges \cite{uddin2018montmorillonite, booker2004barrier}.
 A distinguishing feature of MMT is its permanent net negative charge, resulting from isomorphic metal substitution.
 For instance, Al$^{3+}$ or Fe$^{3+}$ can replace Si$^{4+}$ in T layers, while Mg$^{2+}$ or Li$^+$ can substitute Al$^{3+}$ in O layers \cite{booker2004barrier, odom1984smectite}.
 Layer-charged MMT is balanced by hydrated cations, such as Ca$^{2+}$ and Na$^+$.
 The swelling mechanism of these minerals is driven by the hydration of adsorbed ions between the layers due to their high hydration energy, leading to charge neutralization; such swelling clays are also known as smectite clays \cite{booker2004barrier, anderson2010clay, cygan2021advances}.